hk-labs/electron-event-dispatcher/README.md

 _Technically, removes a given `window` reference from the attached windows collection to give'em be garbage collected._

+> Note that windows are detached automatically on `closed`.

 | Param  | Type            | Description                          |
 | ------ | --------------- | ------------------------------------ |